l1legend/Network-Encryption-Scanner/README.md

 13. Click 'OK' to close the dialog.
 Now, the `Assessment.dll` file should be referenced in your project.
 14. In Visual Studio, navigate to the top menu and select `Build` > `Build Network Scanner`.

-To execute the scanner on Linux or MacOS, use the command: `./NetworkScanner`
+To run the scanner on Linux or MacOS, use the command: `./NetworkScanner`